 Resource Category Climate Considerations Project Information Adaptations Project Design Increased heavy rainfall and flooding.
 The Project would result in an increase in impervious surface under the maximum development scenario.
 The Project would utilize infrastructure design standards appropriate for heavier rainfall and flooding and that are compliant with City of Moorhead requirements as well as the National Pollutant Discharge Elimination System (NPDES) stormwater management requirements.
 Land Use Heavier rainfall is expected to increase the risk of localized flooding.
-The majority of the AUAR area is within an area of minimal flood hazard.
-However, some of the western AUAR area is within a 100-year regulated floodplain and floodway associated with the Red River.
-Some areas have been removed from the regulated floodplain by a FEMA Letter of Map Revision (LOMR) as a result of completed flood mitigation projects.
-Additional areas are also within the 500-year The Project would utilize infrastructure design standards appropriate for heavier rainfall and flooding that are compliant with City of Moorhead requirements as well as the National Pollutant Discharge Elimination System (NPDES) stormwater management requirements.
+The northwest portion of the AUAR area falls within a 500-year floodplain.
+The remaining sections of the AUAR Area are located within an area of minimal flood risk.
+The Project would utilize infrastructure design standards appropriate for heavier rainfall and flooding that are compliant with City of Moorhead requirements as well as the National Pollutant Discharge Elimination System (NPDES) stormwater management requirements.
 The City will continue to require reduced impervious surface for new development.

-Currently this is done on a case-by case basis through an overlay for new floodplain. developments and reduced parking requirements, but a more permanent solution may be explored in the future.
+Currently this is done on a case-by case basis through an overlay for new developments and reduced parking requirements, but a more permanent solution may be explored in the future.
 Water Resources Addressed in item 12 Contamination/ Hazardous Materials/ Wastes Protection of water resources from soil and water contamination.
 The presence or absence of hazardous materials will be determined as the Project develops.
-If present within the AUAR area, hazardous materials would be stored properly using secondary containment and additional BMPs as necessary.
+If present within the AUAR Area, hazardous materials would be stored properly using secondary containment and additional BMPs as necessary.
 Stormwater management for impervious surfaces would be planned and consistent with NPDES requirements, including the use of permanent stormwater ponds.
 Fish, wildlife, plant communities, andsensitive ecological resources (rare features) Addressed in item 14.